-- Track 1: Given a collection of strings S, a query string q and an error threshold k, compute SEARCH(S, q, k). - Track 2: Given a collection of strings S and an error threshold k, compute JOIN(S, k).
+Track 1: Given a collection of strings S, a query string q and an error threshold k, compute SEARCH(S, q, k).
+Track 2: Given a collection of strings S and an error threshold k, compute JOIN(S, k).

 Small subsets of the final evaluation datasets (around 5%) were made available for the contestants for preparation of their submissions.
-It was announced that these strings are roughly representative for the whole evaluation datasets.
-Furthermore, we announced a rough description of the evaluation hardware and provided a virtual machine mirroring the software environment used for evaluation.
+It was announced that these strings are representative for the whole evaluation datasets.
+Furthermore, we announced a description of the evaluation hardware and provided a virtual machine mirroring the software environment used for evaluation.
 Thus, all teams could develop and tune their systems before submission.
-Each program was allowed to any number of threads (given that the official evaluation environment System 1 (see below) has 8 cores, and a maximum of 48 GB of main memory.
-Details on CPU, clock rate, cache sizes, disks etc. were not provided to prevent hardware specific tuning; note that this implies that further improvements could be possible taking the specific hardware into account [20].
-Programs were allowed to have two phases, one for indexing a database, and one for evaluating a set of queries on the database (or the index).
+Each program was allowed to use any number of threads, with the restriction that the official evaluation environment System 1 (see below) has 8 cores, and a maximum of 48 GB of main memory.
+Details on CPU, clock rate, cache sizes, disks etc. were not provided to prevent hardware specific tuning; note that this implies that further improvements could be possible taking the specific hardware into account [23].
+Programs were allowed to have two phases, one for indexing the data set, and one for evaluating a set of queries on the set (or the index).

 The main evaluation criterion was measured wall clock time.
 In general, we ranked systems based on average runtime over three independent runs; variations in runtime were very low and are not reported here.
-If programs run much longer than most of the competitors, experiments were only performed once.
-We also measure the indexing time, but we do not take it into account for ranking.
+If programs ran much longer than most of the competitors, experiments were only performed once.
+We also measured the indexing time and report it here, but we did not take it into account for ranking.